 - How long will the MRI exam take?

-Here at Blue Valley Hospital we offer many types of MRI exams.
+We offer many types of MRI exams.
 A typical exam will usually last between 15- 30 minutes.
 More involved exams can take about 45 minutes.
 If you have any questions regarding the length of the exam, please do not hesitate to ask the MR technologist.

 - Can I listen to music during the exam?